sogno-platform/datafev/README.md

 - [IBM ILOG CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio)
 - [GLPK (GNU Linear Programming Kit)](https://www.gnu.org/software/glpk/)

-If all the abovementioned dependencies are installed, you should be able to install package datafev via [PyPI](https://pypi.org/) (using Python 3.X) as follows:
+If all the above-mentioned dependencies are installed, you should be able to install package datafev via [PyPI](https://pypi.org/) (using Python 3.X) as follows:

 `pip install datafev`